yairm210/Purity/docs/development.md

 ## Development

+### Testing

 To test the plugin on /lib, run `./gradlew :lib:clean :lib:build` - the plugin is only active when the build cache is changed

+JvmSampleTests.kt is not a standard test suite - it succeeds if it compiles.
+However, it is still divided into the various test cases, which are all standalone.

+To debug, you can run gradle lib:build *via IntelliJ* to debug the actual compiler plugin.

 To test on other projects, first increment the version (see below) - otherwise the plugin from the gradle plugin repository will be used.

+### Publishing locally for use in local projects

 To publish the *compiler plugin* locally:
 - Comment out the `signAllPublications()` line in `compiler-plugin/build.gradle.kts` if you don't have the signing keys set up